What Is a Diode?

 A diode is the simplest sort of semiconductor device.
 Broadly speaking, a semiconductor is a material with a varying ability to conduct electrical current.
 Most semiconductors are made of a poor conductor that has had impurities (atoms of another material) added to it.
 The process of adding impurities is called doping.

 In the case of LEDs, the conductor material is typically aluminum-gallium-arsenide (AlGaAs).
-In pure aluminum-gallium-arsenide, all of the atoms bond perfectly to their neighbors, leaving no free electrons (negatively charged particles) to conduct electric current.
+In pure aluminum-gallium-arsenide, all of the atoms bond perfectly with their neighbors, leaving no free electrons (negatively charged particles) to conduct electric current.
 In doped material, additional atoms change the balance, either adding free electrons or creating holes where electrons can go.
 Either of these alterations make the material more conductive.

 A semiconductor with extra electrons is called N-type material, since it has extra negatively charged particles.
 In N-type material, free electrons move from a negatively charged area to a positively charged area.